helxplatform/helx-docs/installation.rst

 Deploy
 ------

-To deploy tycho, ambassador, nginx, and appstore use "deploy all" ``./k8s-apps.sh -c env-vars-blackbalsam-igilani-helx.sh deploy all``
+To deploy tycho, ambassador, nginx, and appstore, run the following:

+``./k8s-apps.sh -c env-vars-blackbalsam-igilani-helx.sh deploy all``

-To deploy specific components such as tycho use ``./k8s-apps.sh -c env-vars-blackbalsam-igilani-helx.sh deploy tycho``
+To deploy specific components such as tycho run:

+``./k8s-apps.sh -c env-vars-blackbalsam-igilani-helx.sh deploy tycho``

 Cleanup
 -------

-To delete all deployments
+To delete all deployments:

 ``./k8s-apps.sh -c env-vars-blackbalsam-igilani-helx.sh delete apps``

 Please note that PVs/PVCs will need to be deleted separately.
-To delete everything including the PVs and PVCs, you can use ``./k8s-apps.sh -c env-vars-blackbalsam-igilani-helx.sh delete all``
+To delete everything including the PVs and PVCs, you can use:

+``./k8s-apps.sh -c env-vars-blackbalsam-igilani-helx.sh delete all``

-To delete a specific deployment
+To delete a specific deployment:

 ``./k8s-apps.sh -c env-vars-blackbalsam-igilani-helx.sh tycho``

 ..
 Contents